Han Kang’s

 Course Description

-In the first of our book club series, we will explore the suffering of displacement and the liberation of homecoming as developed by Ocean Vuong in his award-winning novel, On Earth We’re Briefly Gorgeous.
+The 2024 spring edition of the godrinktea book club examines the possibility of living a nonviolent life in our modern world.
+We are particularly interested in understanding the possibility of what Han Kang has referred to as living an innocent life.
 Hosts Kathy Park and Mary Ann O’Donnell bring their compelling questions and diverse insights as zen teacher and cultural anthropologist respectively.
 Both women have lived in, and continue to navigate between eastern and western worlds.